Azure/cortana-intelligence-price-analytics/README.md

 # Summary

-The Pricing Analytics solution uses your transactional history data to show you how the demand for your products responds to the prices you offer, to recommend pricing changes, and allow you to simulate how changes in price would affect your demand, at a fine granularity.
+This solution on Pricing Analytics uses your sales history transactional data to show you how the demand for your products responds to the prices you offer.
+This way you can recommend pricing changes, and
+ simulate how changes in price would affect your demand, at the level of individual products.

-It estimates price elasticities for every product, site, channel and customer segment in your business.
-The models avoid most common confounding effects using an advanced modeling approach combining the strengths of machine learning and econometrics.
+The core of the solution is the ability to estimate price elasticities for every product, site, channel and customer segment in your business.
+These elasticity models avoid most common confounding effects by using an advanced modeling approach combining the strengths of machine learning and econometrics.

-The solution has both visualization components (in Power BI) and interactive simulation components (in Excel).
+The solution has visualization components both in Power BI and for interactive simulation, in Excel.

 # Description